-FORM 10-K (Mark One) ANNUAL REPORT PURSUAN EXCHANGE ACT OF 1934 NT TO SECTION 13 OR 15(d) OF THE SECURITIES For the fiscal year ended December 31, 20 OR)22 TRANSITION REPORT PURSEXCHANGE ACT OF 1934 SUANT TO SECTION 13 OR 15(o I) OF THE SECURITIES For the e transition period from to Commission File Number: 001-32269 • SPACE STORACE t name of registrant as specified in its cha v mane or regiser and as specialcu in res can Maryland (State or other jurisdiction of incorporation or organizatio of n) 20-1076777 (I.R.S.
-Employer Identification No.) 795 East Cottonwood Parkway, Suite 300 Salt Lake City, Utah 84121 Idress of principal executive offices and zip cod Registrant's to elephone number, including area code: (8 01) 365-4600 Securities s Registered Pursuant to Section 12(b) of the Act: Title of each class Trading symbol Name of each exchange on which registered Common Stock, \$0.01 par value EXR New York Stock Exchange Securities r registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a w Indicate by check mark if the registrant is not Indicate by check mark whether the registran Exchange Act of 1934 during the preceding 12 mc (2) has been subject to such filing requirements fo Indicate by check mark whether the registran to Rule 405 of Regulation S-T (§ 232.405 of this crequired to submit such files).
-Yes ☒ No ☐ t required to file reports pursuant to Section at (1) has filed all reports required to be filed onths (or for such shorter period that the regor the past 90 days.
-Yes ⊠ No □ at has submitted electronically every Interact chapter) during the preceding 12 months (or 13 or 15(d) of the Act.
-Yes ☐ No ☒ by Section 13 or 15(d) of the Securities istrant was required to file such reports), and ive Data File required to be submitted pursua for such shorter period that the registrant was int S Indicate by check mark whether the registran company, or an emerging growth company.
-See the and "emerging growth company" in Rule 12b-2 of he definitions of "large accelerated filer," "a iler, a non-accelerated filer, a smaller reporting ceelerated filer," "smaller reporting company 1g ,, Large accelerated filer Accelerat Non-accelerated filer □ If an emerging growth company, indicate by 5 5 complying with any new or revised financial acco - Indicate by check mark whether the registra of its internal control over financial reporting unda accounting firm that prepared or issued its audit re ant has filed a report on and attestation to its er Section 404(b) of the Sarbanes-Oxley Act management's assessment of the effectiveness t (15 U.S.C.
-7262(b)) by the registered public registrant included in the filing reflect the correcti Indicate by check mark whether any of thos compensation received by any of the registrant's e on of an error to previously issued financial se error corrections are restatements that requexecutive officers during the relevant recover statements. □ uired a recovery analysis of incentive-based ry period pursuant to § 240.10D-1(b). □ stock held by non-affiliates of the registrant 0, 2022, the last business day of the registra The number of shares outstanding of the 1 134,985,035. registrant's common stock, \$0.01 par valu e per share, as of February 22, 2023 was
+FORM 10-K (Mark One) ANT TO SECTION 13 OR 15(d) OI THE SECURITIES F For the fiscal year ended December 31, 2 OR 023 TRANSITION REPORT PUL EXCHANGE ACT OF 1934 RSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES For the transition period from to Commission File Number: 001-32269 EXTRA SPACE STORAG GE INC. act name of registrant as specified in its cha Maryland (State or other jurisdiction incorporation or organizat n of tion) 20-1076777 (I.R.S.
+Employer Identification No.) , 2795 East Cottonwood Parkway, Suite 300 Salt Lake City, Utah 84121 (Address of principal executive offices and zip coo , Registrant' s telephone number, including area code: (8 01) 365-4600 ties Registered Pursuant to Section 12(b) of Title of each class Trading symbol Name of each exchange on which registered Common Stock, \$0.01 par value EXR New York Stock Exchange Indicate by check mark if the registrant is s registered pursuant to Section 12(g) of the a well-known seasoned issuer, as defined in R ule 405 of the Securities Act.
+Yes ⊠ No by Section 13 or 15(d) of the Securities rant has submitted electronically every Interactis chapter) during the preceding 12 months (or Indicate by check mark whether the registre company, or an emerging growth company.
+See and "emerging growth company" in Rule 12b-2 Large accelerated filer Accelerat ed filer Non-accelerated filer □ If an amoraing arouth commony indicate Emerging by check mark if the registrant has elected no , 6 1 7 complying with any new or revised financial ac ecounting standards provided pursuant to Secti strant has filed a report on and attestation to its nder Section 404(b) of the Sarbanes-Oxley Ac on 13(a) of the Exchange Act. management's assessment of the effectivener If securities are registered pursuant to Secregistrant included in the filing reflect the corre ction 12(b) of the Act, indicate by check mark ection of an error to previously issued financial nose error corrections are restatements that req statements. □ uired a recovery analysis of incentive-based - was \$19,343,600,223 based upon the closing nt's most recently completed second fiscal g The number of shares outstanding of the 211,574,552. ne registrant's common stock, \$0.01 par val ne per share, as of February 22, 2024 was

-Documents Incorporated by Reference Portions of the registrant's definitive proxy statement to be issued in connection with the registrant's annual stockholders' meeting to be held in 2023 are incorporated by reference into Part III of this Annual Report on Form 10-K.
+Documents Incorporated by Reference

+Portions of the registrant's definitive proxy statement to be issued in connection with the registrant's annual stockholders' meeting to be held in 2024 are incorporated by reference into Part III of this Annual Report on Form 10-K.